 Cromarty East Church, also sometimes known as the Old Church, lies at the east end of Cromarty's Church Street, the old heart of the town, standing amid a graveyard predominantly of low or horizontal gravestones.
-At first sight a fairly ordinary Scottish T-plan church, it provides a nationally important example of the changes that swept across Scotland's churches after the Reformation of 1560.
+At first sight a fairly ordinary Scottish T-plan church, it is actually a nationally important illustration of the changes that swept across Scotland's churches after the Reformation of 1560.

 Cromarty East Church continued to share the role of Parish Church with the West Church until 1998, when it was declared surplus to ecclesiastical needs.
 Since taking ownership of the East Church in 1998 the Scottish Redundant Churches Trust (SRCT) has worked with local people to secure the long-term future of the building through re-establishing it at the heart of the community.
 Decay and damp threatened the survival of the church, but its plight came to the attention of the nation in 2006 when it was a finalist in the BBC's "Restoration Village" series.

 Funding success followed in 2007 when the Heritage Lottery Fund awarded a grant towards the £1.3 million project.
 Historic Environment Scotland and The Highland Council were also major funders.
 Between 2008 and 2011 the church underwent a major restoration project.
 It then reopened its doors to the public.